karthikknights80/BankNote_Authentication/README.md

 model is saved in pickel file(classifier.pkl) which is used to make predictions for the data that is recevied from the post request.

 # BankNotes.py
-mentions the format for the that should be allowed from a post request
+mentions the format for the data that should be allowed from a post request

 # Swagger
 localhost:8000/docs